My works

 Usability testing

-I test to find friction before it becomes a product issue, watching how people interpret labels, messages, and decisions.
-This is where I identify misinterpretations, uncertainty, and breakdown points, then refine flows and content.
+I test to find friction before it becomes a product problem.
+I watch how real users interpret labels, messages, and decisions — identifying where they hesitate, misread, or give up.

 Wireframes

-I use wireframes to validate structure, hierarchy, and system behavior early, before visual polish.
-This keeps the team aligned on what the experience needs to do, including empty/error/loading states and key decision moments.
+I use wireframes to validate structure, hierarchy, and interaction logic before any visual polish.
+This keeps teams aligned on what the experience needs to do — including empty states, error states, loading states, and every key decision moment.
+I move fast at this stage because getting feedback on a rough wireframe is far cheaper than getting it on a finished design.

 User research